basicallydan/danhough.com/_posts/2015-05-23-backbone-composition.markdown

 # What to do next

 If this concept is new to you, I highly recommend trying it.
 As the [wisened old software guru says](https://en.wikipedia.org/wiki/Design_Patterns), "Favor 'object composition' over 'class inheritance".
-You may find yourself thinking more flexibly, and less mental strain.
+You may find yourself thinking more flexibly, and you may find constructing object types much easier than before.

 If you disagree, please feel free to tell me so, and why.
 And if you can think of a better way to do this in Backbone, I'm all ears.
 Thanks for reading!